What is hyperparathyroidism?

 There are mainly two types of hyperparathyroidism, namely:

-- Primary hyperparathyroidism: This type of hyperparathyroidism occurs as a result of abnormality of the parathyroid glands themselves, causing increased levels of calcium in the bloodstream (hypercalcaemia).
+- Primary hyperparathyroidism: This type of hyperparathyroidism occurs because of abnormality of the parathyroid glands themselves, causing increased levels of calcium in the bloodstream (hypercalcaemia).

-- Secondary hyperparathyroidism: This type of hyperparathyroidism occurs as a result of a medical condition occurring elsewhere in the body, such as kidney failure, causing parathyroid glands to secrete too much hormone.
+- Secondary hyperparathyroidism: This type of hyperparathyroidism occurs because of a medical condition occurring elsewhere in the body, such as kidney failure, causing parathyroid glands to secrete too much hormone.

 Some of the causes of hyperparathyroidism include: